 Severe wind storm: A limited number of studies allow an assessment of past trends in wind storms.
 In West Africa and specifically in the Sahel band, more intense storms have occurred since the 1980s (low confidence, limited evidence).
-A persistent and large increase of frequency of Sahelian mesoscale convective storms has been found in several studies (Panthou et al., 2014; Taylor et al., 2017b), with consequences for extreme rainfalls, and potentially on extreme winds (low confidence, limited evidence).
+A persistent and large increase of frequency of Sahelian mesoscale convective storms has been found in several studies (Panthou et al., 2014; C.M.
+Taylor et al., 2017), with consequences for extreme rainfalls, and potentially on extreme winds (low confidence, limited evidence).
 There is low confidence of a general increasing trend in extreme winds across West, Central, East and South Africa in a majority of regions by the middle of the century even in high-end scenarios.
 The frequency of Mediterranean wind storms reaching North Africa, including Medicanes, is projected to decrease, but their intensities are projected to increase, by the mid-century and beyond under SRES A1B, A2 and RCP8.5, (Cavicchia et al., 2014; Walsh et al., 2014; Tous et al., 2016; Romera et al., 2017; Romero and Emanuel, 2017; González-Alemán et al., 2019) (Chapter 11) (medium confidence).